SR-Rishab/pes_asic_class/README.md

 Repository containing content for course "VLSI physical design of ASIC"

-Detailed description of course content can be found in the [repository's wiki](pes_asic_class#wiki) The following is done on a Fedora 38 Workstation with a 256 GB SSD and 8 GB RAM.
+Detailed description of course content can be found in the [repository's wiki](pes_asic_class#wiki) The following is done on a Fedora 38 Workstation with a 256 GB SSD and 8 GB RAM and an Intel i5 8th gen CPU with Intel UHD integrated graphics card.
 # Installation

 Installation can be replicated on any Linux distribution (eg.Ubuntu,Arch,NixOS) with slight modifications.